Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 A reminder: what is a senescent cell?

 A senescent cell, sometimes called a zombie cell, is a cell that has stopped dividing but refuses to die.
-Instead of disappearing naturally, it remains trapped in tissues and continuously releases inflammatory and oxidative signals (called SASP: Senescence-Associated Secretory Phenotype).
+Instead of disappearing naturally, it remains trapped in the tissues and continuously releases inflammatory and oxidative signals (called SASP: Senescence-Associated Secretory Phenotype).

 These “zombie cells” accumulate with age, maintain chronic inflammation, weaken neighboring cells and accelerate tissue degradation [15].

-The epigenetic clock: reading marks on DNA
+The epigenetic clock: reading the marks on DNA

 These expressions are ordered by marks placed on the DNA or on the proteins that surround it (histones).
 The best known is DNA methylation.

-How to influence them?
+How can we influence them?

 The good news is that these biomarkers are dynamic: